 The Indo-Saracenic architecture

 The Indo-Saracenic constructions are an inseparable attribute of most Rajasthan tourist places.
 Also known as the Indo-Gothic or Mughal-Gothic, this style is famous for the symmetry-driven structures.
-The great architectural beauty of these building is marvellous enough to draw anyone into the world of great cultural heritage.
+The great architectural beauty of these buildings is marvellous enough to draw anyone into the world of great cultural heritage.
 The Laxmi Niwas Palace is a fine specimen of the Indo-Saracenic style.
 The entire palace is carved out of red sandstone for which Laxmi Niwas Palace is a major tourist attraction in Rajasthan.
 The intricate lacework on the edges of the stone and the long pathways are full of beautiful trees and magnificent fountains.
 Click a few pictures and you will never regret visiting this beautiful palace.

 The temple of the Sun God